elastic/beats/CONTRIBUTING.md

     $ cd beats/packetbeat
     $ make

-Some of the Beats might have extra development requirements, in which case a CONTRIBUTING.md file is find in the Beat directory.
+Some of the Beats might have extra development requirements, in which case you'll find a CONTRIBUTING.md file in the Beat directory.

 ## Update scripts

-The beats use a variety of scripts based on python to generate configuration files and documentations.
+The Beats use a variety of scripts based on Python to generate configuration files and documentation.
 The command used for this is:

     $ make update